uggedal/uggedal.com/journal/gentoo-on-linode.md

 Instructions for installing a custom [Gentoo][] root fs on [Linode][].

+1. Create a new disk raw disk image 32MB in size.
-1. Create a new disk raw disk image using all available space.
+2. Create a new disk raw disk image using all remaining space.
-2. Create a new configuration profile using the new disk image, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
+3. Create a new configuration profile using the new disk images, pv-grub-x86_64 kernel and no Filesystem/Boot helpers.
-3. Boot into rescue mode.
+4. Boot into rescue mode.
-4. Extract and chroot to a stage3:
+5. Extract and chroot to a stage3:

     ```sh
+    mkfs.ext2 /dev/xvda
     mkfs.btrfs /dev/xvda
+    mount /dev/xvdb /mnt
+    mkdir /mnt/boot
-    mount /dev/xvda /mnt
+    mount /dev/xvda /mnt/boot

     mirror=http://212.110.161.69
     flavor=stage3-amd64-nomultilib